AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Change the CentOS 6 source address.md

 3. Press the I key to enter the edit mode.
 Modify the following content to change the source address.

-    Modify the file content based on the network type of the instance.
+    Modify the file based on the network type of the instance.

     -   VPC